CBT Therapist, Garden Therapist

 N/A

-I integrate art therapy, garden therapy, and cognitive behavioral approaches to help people reduce stress, heal from the effects of trauma, rebuild self-esteem, and develop new perspectives that support growth and resilience.
+I integrate art therapy, garden therapy, and cognitive behavioral approaches to help individuals rediscover their inner strength, reduce stress, process trauma, rebuild self-esteem, and develop new perspectives that support growth and resilience.

 I believe that each person has innate strengths and capacities for healing.
 My role as a therapist is to help clients reconnect these inner resources and develop new ways of understanding themselves and their experiences.
 Drawing on art therapy, garden therapy, CBT-informed techniques, somatic awareness, and the restorative qualities of nature, I create a supportive space where clients can explore, heal, and grow.
 Together we work to reduce stress, process the effects of trauma, strengthen self-esteem, and cultivate greater resilience and well-being.